 Of course, this is for the developer preview.
 But as it appears, nothing has changed in the official version.

 So, long story short.
 You don’t need to clear cached data at all, as the system should do that for you.
-Because of that, there’s no cache partition, which will all cached data in one place.
+Because of that, there’s no cache partition, which will put all cached data in one place.

 In theory, this looks pretty good, because the system should do all the work for you, when there’s need to free up disk space.
 But in practice, it might not function as flawless as Google imagines it.

-First, developers will need to change the code in their apps, and deliver proper updates to you.
+Developers will need to change the code in their apps, and deliver proper updates to you.
 So, some time might pass until all your apps get updated, and that can cause troubles for your phone to properly manage the storage.
 We can only hope developers will deliver needed updates as soon as possible.